mattraimondi/scientific-calculator/README.md

 # scientific-calculator
-a scientific calculator for those who don't want/need to buy one, written in swift 4
+a scientific calculator for those who don't want/need to buy one, written in swift 5

 ###### Heads Up!
-This script is still in testing.
+This program is still in testing.